All Open A.S. Positions

 b) Brining issues that community organizers can then execute.

-5. Work with the Internal and External Deputy Head of Staff, Head of Staff, and Student Advocate General.
+5) Work with the Internal and External Deputy Head of Staff, Head of Staff, and Student

 b) Serve a nonpartisan position when active in the CEC.